MyExperimentalProjects/sturdy-spork/linkedlist/AddTwoNumbers.md

 Ok, think about how we actually perform addition.
 If we add these numbers we add it from right to left, i.e units place first.
 So we add 2 + 5 and then 4 + 6 and 3 + 4

+Hence, having the inputs in reverse order makes our life easier!!
+Once we finish solving this, think of how you could solve the problem in case the inputs weren't in reverse order!!

+**How do we perform addition by hand**
+- We add the digits from right to left
-Also, at each place while adding if the sum is greater than 9, we carry the digit over to next place and repeat the process.
+- At each place while adding if the sum is greater than 9, we carry the digit over to next place and repeat the process.

       Carry 0 1 0
             -----